Configuration reference

 type: array

-The list of paths that are ignored by CloudFront and always forwarded to your WordPress site.
+The list of paths ignored by CloudFront and always forwarded to your WordPress site.
 Supports *

 wildcard character.